rfugger/ripplesite/README.txt

 http://www.djangoproject.com/documentation/modpython/

+4.5 Instructions for running the django development server

+run ./run-server.sh

-5. Browse to /admin/ on your site, log into the Django admin app (which should hopefully be working by now), click on Currency units and create the currency units you'd like your users to be able to choose on your site.
+5. Browse to http://mywebhost.com/admin/ on your site, log into the Django admin app (which should hopefully be working by now), click on Currency units and create the currency units you'd like your users to be able to choose on your site.
 If you'd like to use US dollars, for example, create a currency